 We could not see him yet, but we could hear the crack and thump of his browsing as he shouldered aside the seemingly impenetrable tangle of the thickets.
 He was close.
-So close that when he stopped moving for a moment I could hear the grind of the great molars chewing through bundles of vegetation.
-I tested the wind with a pinch of fine dust from between my feet.
-It was almost still, with an eddy now and then.
+So close that when he stopped, I could hear the grind of the great molars chewing through bundles of vegetation.
+A pinch of fine dust from between my feet told that the air was almost still, with an eddy now and then.

-I should have moved out of his way, but I could not resist the temptation of getting a glimpse of him – maybe he was a huge tusker, and that would be a real privilege.
-So I remained until he finally broke through the wall of vegetation and stood half in the open.
-He was a young bull.
-He was so close now that I could count the thick hairs of his eyelashes; trace the swell of the veins under the thin skin of his ears.
+We should have moved out of his way, but I could not resist the temptation of getting a glimpse of him – maybe he was a huge tusker, and that would be a real thrill.
+So we remained until he finally broke through the wall of vegetation and stood half in the open.
+He was a young bull, so close now that I could count the thick hairs of his eyelashes, trace the swell of the veins under the thin skin of his ears.

-I kept dead still, watching him from behind my frail lace of foliage.
+We kept still, watching him from behind our frail lace of foliage.
 He wasn’t aware of us, yet.
 Even this close, if we kept still, it was unlikely that he would spot us.
 His eyesight wasn’t very good.
 But then his head came up.
 He stopped chewing.
 His ears came forward.
-His trunk started probing the air.
-He had caught a whiff of me on the treacherous stir of the air.
+His trunk probed.
+He had caught a whiff of us on the stir of the air.
 He wasn’t sure of what he had smelled yet, or from where, but his keen sense of smell was warning him – there is something alien to his world close by.
 It was time to fade back into the bush.

-I try to avoid placing myself in a position where a wild animal re-acts to my presence.
+I try to avoid placing myself in a position where a wild animal becomes aware of my presence.
 And I encourage other admirers of wildlife to do the same.
-Wild animals are beautiful and fascinating to watch, but I believe it should be done from a respectful distance; well out of their personal space, even if they do not seem agitated – without in any way affecting their behaviour.
+Wild animals are beautiful and fascinating to watch, but I believe it should be done from a respectful distance, well out of their personal space, even if they do not seem agitated – without in any way affecting their behaviour.

-I see far too many videos and photographs where (I guess often well-meaning but, unthinking or unwitting) people force themselves on wild animals.
-Sometimes it is just an insistence that they should be accepted in the animals’ midst; sometimes it is unknowing direct interference; sometimes, it seems to me, it is even deliberate self-aggrandisement – “look guys, I’m holding its tail.”
+I see many videos and photographs where (I guess often well-meaning but, unthinking or unwitting) people force themselves on wild animals.
+Sometimes it is just an insistence that they should be accepted in the animals’ midst; sometimes it is unknowing direct interference; sometimes, it seems to me, it is even deliberate boasting – “look guys, I’m holding its tail.”

 Wild animals do not do that to each other.
 They stick to their own kind, even where they congregate at, say, waterholes.
 Where they do mingle it is limited and impersonal and strictly about survival.
-So, why do we animals insist on forcing ourselves on others?
+So, why do us animals insist on forcing ourselves on others?
 They may tolerate our meddling and even on occasion be inquisitive, but I can often sense their stress from the constant pressure of human intrusion.
-Sometimes they even re-act with irritation, and then run the risk of getting branded aggressive or spoilt and even shot.
+Sometimes they even re-act with irritation – mostly to the glee or thrill of the onlookers.

-I don’t necessarily want to single this out, because it is just one of many (and sadly, often much admired) examples, but there was recently a video doing the rounds of a female leopard trying to cross a road with her two very small cubs.
-As she emerged out of the shrubbery there was a vehicle full of ogling humans, just a few paces away, it seems from the video.
+I don’t necessarily want to single this out, because it is just one of many (and sadly, often much admired) examples, but there was recently an acclaimed video doing the rounds of a female leopard trying to cross a road with her two very small cubs.
+As she emerged out of the shrubbery there was a vehicle full of ogling humans, just a few paces away.

-It was a great “find” for the guide, or whoever was “in charge,” and no doubt cause for admiration.
-It was a boon for the passengers and cause for much discussion over cocktails or dinners.
-For the leopard mother trying to protect her cubs against great odds, in fact trying to survive herself, it was a harrowing experience.
+It was a great “find” for the guide, or whoever was in charge, and no doubt cause for admiration.
+It was a boon for the passengers and the subject of much discussion over cocktails or dinners.
+For the leopard mother trying to protect her cubs against great odds, in fact just to survive herself, it was a harrowing experience.